tosyama/palan/doc/REFERENCE.md

 ccall printf(...);
 ```

-In the Palan ver0.4, it links with the standard C library by default.
+In the Palan ver.
+0.4, it links with the standard C library by default.
 By declaring with `ccall`, you can use preferred functions of the library. `...` represents a variable length argument.

 ```
 // init data.